Internship Information for Students

 Signing Up for Academic Credit

-- Complete the School of Business Internship Approval Form for your Summer 2020 OR Fall 2020 Internship.
+- Complete the School of Business Internship Approval Form for Summer 2021 or the School of Business Internship Approval Form for Fall 2021.

 - If confirmed, email instructions will follow for students to register for ACCT 491, FINA 491, FINA 495, HRMG 491, MGMT 491, or MKTG 491 during the course registration period.